GiovanniSalmeri/yellow-comment/README.md

 To add comments on other pages (that is, non-blog pages) create a [comments] shortcut at the end of each page in which you want a comments section.
 In this case the following optional argument is available:

-`opening` = number of days from publication after which comments are closed; this argument, if present, overrides `commentsOpening` setting (in other words: this value is used and `commentsOpening` is ignored).
+`opening` = number of days from publication after which comments are closed; this argument, if present, overrides the `commentsOpening` setting (in other words: this value is used and `commentsOpening` is ignored).
 See below for details and for the meaning of the special values `0` and `-1`.

 To add comments on every page of the site, add `<?php echo $this->yellow->page->getExtra("comments") ?>` in  `system/layouts/default.html`, after the line `<?php echo $this->yellow->page->getContent() ?>`.

 \* Please remark that in the sample pages of the Blog extension comments are normally closed because of the publication date of the pages!

+Once installed, this Comments extension is particularly easy to use:

++ easy for the administrator (zero configuration: all default values are sensible)
++ easy for users (one click for sending a comment, without registration)
++ easy for the moderator (one click in the received email for approving comments)

+In spite of that the extension is hard for spammers (spam filter, moderation, honeypot captcha, automatic closing of comments).

 ## How to configure Comments